 Employer's name, address, calendar year, and employer identification number (EIN).
 If you are not using a preaddressed Form 940, type or print your name, trade name, address, calendar tax year, and EIN on the form.
-Enter your name, address, calendar tax year, and EIN here, even if you must complete Form 940-V, Form 940 Payment Voucher.
+Enter your name, address, calendar tax year, and EIN here, even if you must complete Form 940-V, Payment Voucher.

-If you do not have an EIN, apply for one on Form SS-4, Application for Employer Identification Number.
-If you do not have an EIN by the time a return is due, write "Applied For" and the date you applied for the number.
+Employer identification number (EIN).
+If you do not have an EIN, apply for one on Form SŚ-4, Application for Employer Identification Number or by visiting the IRS website at www.irs.gov/smallbiz.
+If you do not have an EIN by the time a return is due, write "Applied For" and the date you applied in the space shown for the number.

 Questions A through C. If you answer "Yes" to all the questions, you may file Form 940-EZ, a simpler version of Form 940.
-If you answer "No" to any of the questions (or you are a successor employer claiming a credit for state unemployment contributions paid by the prior employer), you must file Form 940.
+If you answer "No" to any of the questions (or you are a successor employer claiming a credit for state unemployment contributions paid by the prior employer), you must file Form 940